trypear/pearai-extension/CONTRIBUTING.md

 # Contributing to PearAI

-First of all, thank you for taking some of your time to contribute to the project.
-You're awesome 🦆👍
+Thank you for contribuiting to PearAI!

 ## Table of Contents